 It’s easy to swap the chicken for any other kind of meat or choose potatoes, cauliflower or other veggie ingredients to make a meat-free version.

 I like to use canned chickpeas (garbanzo beans) in homemade curries.
 The flavour and texture are just so good in there.
 You can add any kind of pulses or beans you want instead of, or as well as, the chicken, meat or veggies.

 Leftovers will be fine for up to 4 days in an airtight container in the refrigerator.
 You can even freeze portions of this for up to 3 months, which is why it’s such a nice recipe for a double batch.

-You can warm up leftovers in the microwave or in a pan on the stove and the fiery, intense madras curry flavour will be just as good as when it was first made.
+You can warm up leftovers in the microwave or in a pan on the stove and the fiery, intense madras sauce curry flavour will be just as good as when it was first made.

 Anyone who loves authentic Indian fare should enjoy this easy chicken madras curry.
 Feel free to play with the spice level if you usually prefer mild or medium curries.
-This one might not pack the fiery punch of a vindaloo or phaal, but it is certainly pretty spicy if you aren’t use to it!
+This one might not pack the fiery punch of a chicken vindaloo dish or phaal, but it is certainly pretty spicy if you aren’t use to it!